Xcelerators-Bangkit/xcelerators-backend/README.md

 ## Deployment

+1. Of course git clone this repo
-1. Create a new secret for the `DATABASE_URL`
+2. Create a new secret for the `DATABASE_URL` at Google Cloud Console
-2. Run this command:
+3. Run this command:
 ```sh
 gcloud run deploy \
     --allow-unauthenticated \